Noise, artificial light, smoke and smell nuisance

 A common misconception is that you are allowed to play loud music before 11pm.
 This is incorrect, the law requires neighbourly and considerate behaviour at all times.

-Where a party is disturbing neighbours and a complaint is made, our first response, if there have been no previous disturbances, would be to ask the occupier to immediately reduce volume to end neighbour disturbance.
+Where a party is disturbing neighbours and a report is made, our first response, if there have been no previous disturbances, would be to ask the occupier to immediately reduce volume to end neighbour disturbance.
 If this request is not heeded or ignored, or there have been previous disturbances, more formal action will be considered.

 Household repairs/ improvements/ DIY

-To avoid complaints, let your neighbours know in advance when you are going to carry out potentially noisy works and try to agree when the noisiest works can take place.
+To avoid reports, let your neighbours know in advance when you are going to carry out potentially noisy works and try to agree when the noisiest works can take place.
 Carry out the noisiest work during the day, leaving quieter work such as painting for the evenings.

 Don’t leave noise DIY equipment or hire equipment, such as mixers or generators, running when not in use.
 In the interests of your neighbours try to complete works as quickly as possible – don’t let it drag on for months.